YashAnalyst47/Flipkart---SQL-project/README.md

    - Run the `Flipkart_schemas.sql` script to set up tables and insert sample data.

 3. **Run Queries**:
-   - Execute each query in `queries.sql` to explore and analyze the data.
+   - Execute each query in `Analysis.sql` to explore and analyze the data.

 ---